FilipNest/filter/README.md

 * data - Directory where the database and files will be stored

 You can pass any of these as arguments as well so `npm start port=100` for example.

+## Translations

+There's a basic locales directory with English at the moment.
+All the strings should be in there.
+If you understand another language and would want to contribute pull requests with translations would be amazing.

 ## JSON feed of messages